ablaom/MachineLearningInJulia2020/tutorials.md

 ![](assets/scitypes.png)

 A scientific type is an ordinary Julia type (so it can be used for method dispatch, for example) but it usually has no instances.
-Use the `scitype` function to see how MLJ is going to interpret your data:
+The `scitype` function is used to articulate MLJ's convention about how different machine types will be interpreted by MLJ models:

 ```@example tutorials
 using MLJ